-The Company, through its Operating Partnership, owns and operates three office properties aggregating approximately 224,000 square feet (as of May 11, 2000 after the sale of Germantown), located in Jacksonville, Florida, Salt Lake City, Utah, and Bloomington, Illinois.
+As of July 1, 2000, the Company, through its Operating Partnership, owns and operates three office properties aggregating approximately 224,000 square feet and a 50% interest in a 265,000 square foot shopping center property.
+The office properties are located in Jacksonville, Florida, Salt Lake City, Utah, and Bloomington, Illinois; the shopping center is located in Harrisburg, Pennsylvania.

-Cedar Bay Realty Advisors, Inc. ("CBRA" and/or "Advisor") serves as investment advisor to the Company pursuant to an Administrative and Advisory Agreement with the Company substantially similar to the terms of that agreement previously in effect between Old Cedar and AEGON USA Realty Advisors, Inc. ("AEGON") of Cedar Rapids, Iowa, which served as investment advisor to the Company from formation until April 3, 1998.
-Brentway Management LLC ("Brentway" and/or "Property Manager"), a New York limited liability company, provides property management services for the Company's properties pursuant to a management agreement with the Company on substantially the same terms as the agreement previously in effect with AEGON.
+Cedar Bay Realty Advisors, Inc. ("CBRA" and/or "Advisor") serves as investment advisor to the Company pursuant to an Administrative and Advisory Agreement with the Company as further described in Note 5 to the financial statements.
+Brentway Management LLC ("Brentway" and/or "Property Manager"), a New York limited liability company, provides property management services for the Company's properties pursuant to a management agreement with the Company as further described in Note 5 to the financial statements.
 Brentway and CBRA are both affiliates of CBC, SKR Management Corp. and Leo S. Ullman.
 Leo S. Ullman is President and is expected to be reinstated as Chairman of the Board of the Company at the next meeting of the Board of Directors.